Richard Rush (director): Early features

 In his thirties, Rush got inspired by the neo-realism of French director François Truffaut's The 400 Blows, selling his production business to finance his first feature Too Soon to Love (1960), which he produced on a shoestring budget of $50,000 and sold to Universal Pictures for distribution for $250,000.
 It featured an early film appearance by Jack Nicholson (who starred in two later Rush films, Hells Angels on Wheels and Psych-Out).

 Rush wanted to follow it with an adaptation of Whatever Happened to Baby Jane? but did not end up making the film.
 He was also attached to Kitten with a Whip early on.
 Rush then directed Of Love and Desire (1963) with Merle Oberon.

 Exploitation films

-Rush's third movie A Man Called Dagger, (1966) a spy picture and his first collaboration with cinematographer László Kovács.
-Rush directed a car racing film for American International Pictures, Thunder Alley (1967) starring Fabian Forte and Annette Funicello.
+Rush's third movie, A Man Called Dagger (1966), was a spy picture and his first collaboration with cinematographer László Kovács.
+Rush directed a car racing film for American International Pictures, Thunder Alley (1967), starring Fabian Forte and Annette Funicello.
 He did The Fickle Finger of Fate (1967) for Sidney W. Pink starring Tab Hunter, then did a biker movie for Joe Solomon, Hells Angels on Wheels (1967), starring Nicholson.

-Rush was signed by Dick Clark to make two more films for AIP: Psych-Out (1968), a film about the counter culture starring Nicholson and Susan Strasberg, and a biker movie The Savage Seven (1968).
+Rush was signed by Dick Clark to make two more films for AIP: Psych-Out (1968), a film about the counter culture starring Nicholson and Susan Strasberg, and a biker movie, The Savage Seven (1968).